 Following the grading policy of PHBS, grades should be awarded in letter grades (e.g., A+, A,...
 D, D-, F).
 Percentage of the distribution of each letter grade is limited.
 (1) No more than 30% can receive A+, A or A-; (2) No more than 90% can receive B or above.

 NOTE

-The information in this syllabus is subject to change, and any changes made to this syllabus will be announced in the class.
+Please note that the information in this syllabus is subject to change, and any changes made to this syllabus will be announced in the class.

 CLASS SCHEDULE